mbrezu/Cheat-JS/README.md

 ### Defining `@awhen`

-... should be very easy. `awhen`, defined in *OnLisp*, page 190, is just `when-let` with one anaphoric variable, `it`.
+... should be very easy. `awhen`, defined in *On Lisp*, page 190, is just `when-let` with one anaphoric variable, `it`.
 So the invocation:

     @awhen(expr;f(it);)